junghan0611/spacemacs/layers/+intl/keyboard-layout/README.md

 Some default configurations are also not optimal for vim, so the following defaults are changed:

--   Change the `evil-escape` combination to something that\'s faster to type, while being nearly nonexistent in French or English words:
+-   Change the `evil-escape` combination to something that's faster to type, while being nearly nonexistent in French or English words:
     -   `fd → gq`
 -   In `avy`, the keys that select words/lines are remapped to the 8 characters under the home row fingers:
     -   `a u i e t s r n`

-Note: There\'s one difference from the wiki version: `w` is **not** remapped to `C-w`.
+Note: There's one difference from the wiki version: `w` is **not** remapped to `C-w`.
 This avoids having to change its meaning in other modes.
 Spacemacs already provides `SPC w` for working with windows.

 Dvorak
 ------

-Dvorak is a keyboard layout, that\'s optimized for the English language.
+Dvorak is a keyboard layout, that's optimized for the English language.
 It rearranges the keys, to require less finger movements away from the home row.